Wix Will Give You Cheap, Decent Logos… If You Put the Time In

 I asked them if I could upload my own icons to the logo maker.
 As I suspected, the answer was “no.”

 Incidentally, I received a link to a “call satisfaction survey” via email before the phone call was even over.
 I can’t decide if that’s efficient or presumptuous.

-The pricing plans are simple enough and very affordable.
 Like I mentioned before, the Standard plan gives you medium-sized PNG files of your logo.
 The Advanced plan gives you the scalable image format too, the mini brand guide, and the images sized for social media sites.
 The website will try to upsell you on Wix’s other services, of course, but the logos themselves are pretty cheap.

 Accepted payment methods include Visa, Mastercard, Discover, and American Express.